Tony Blair: Jeremy Corbyn

+Keir Starmer

+Keir Starmer's leadership of the party has been widely compared to Blair's leadership and New Labour, having taken the party rightward to gain electability.
+Initially saying in 2021 that Starmer lacked a compelling message, Blair has since reacted more positively towards Starmer's leadership of the party, telling him he's "done a great job" in reforming the party during a Tony Blair Institute for Global Change's Future of Britain conference in 2023.
+Blair's continued influence on the party, and on Starmer led him to be ranked sixteenth in the New Statesman's Left Power List 2023, described by the paper as electorally an "incomparable authority on how to win".
+After Labour won the 2024 general election and Starmer became prime minister, Blair congratulated him on his victory, saying Starmer was "determined and ruthlessly effective" and appointed "exceptional talent to conduct the change and put the most capable frontbenchers in the most important positions for future government."
+He also offered Starmer advice, recommending he controls immigration amid the rise of the Reform UK party led by Nigel Farage, saying that the party poses a threat to Labour and not just the Conservatives.

 Personal life

 Family

 Blair married Cherie Booth on 29 March 1980.
-They have four children: Euan, Nicholas, Kathryn, and Leo.
+They have four children: Euan, Nicky, Kathryn, and Leo.
 Leo was the first legitimate child born to a serving prime minister in over 150 years – since Francis Russell was born to Lord John Russell on 11 July 1849.
 All four children have Irish passports, by virtue of Blair's mother, Hazel Elizabeth Rosaleen Corscadden (12 June 1923 – 28 June 1975).
 The family's primary residence is in Connaught Square; the Blairs own eight residences in total.

-His first grandchild (a girl) was born in October 2016.
+His first grandchild, a girl, was born in October 2016.

 Wealth

 Blair's financial assets are structured in an opaque manner, and estimates of their extent vary widely.
 These include figures of up to £100 million.
 Blair stated in 2014 that he was worth "less than £20 million".
 A 2015 assertion, by Francis Beckett, David Hencke and Nick Kochan, concluded that Blair had acquired $90 million and a property portfolio worth $37.5 million in the eight years since he had left office.

 In October 2021, Blair was named in the Pandora Papers.